System integration and design

 Participation

 Do you want to participate in realizing a circular future for plastics and contribute to our society and the environment?
-On April 18, 2024, CPNL is organizing a workshop focused on systems integration and design.
-Check the CPNL agenda for the program and registration.
+On April 18, 2024, CPNL hosted a workshop focused on systems integration and design.
+Check out the report here and the CPNL calendar for upcoming events.